MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/dns-for-on-premises-and-azure-resources.md

 - For environments where name resolution in Azure is all that's required, use Azure Private DNS zones for resolution.
 Create a delegated zone for name resolution (such as `azure.contoso.com`).
 Enable auto-registration for Azure Private DNS zone to automatically manage the lifecycle of the DNS records for the virtual machines deployed within a virtual network.

-- For environments where name resolution across Azure and on-premises is required, use existing DNS infrastructure (for example, Active Directory integrated DNS) deployed onto at least two virtual machines (VMs).
-Configure DNS settings in virtual networks to use those DNS servers.
+- For environments where name resolution across Azure and on-premises is required, it is recommended to use DNS Private Resolver service along with Azure Private DNS Zones.
+It offers many benefits over virtual machines based DNS solution, including cost reduction, built-in high availability, scalability, and flexibility.

-- For environments with Azure Firewall, evaluate using it as [DNS proxy](/azure/firewall/dns-settings).
+  If you need to use existing DNS infrastructure (for example, Active Directory integrated DNS), ensure that the DNS server role is deployed onto at least two VMs and configure DNS settings in virtual networks to use those custom DNS servers.

-- Use DNS Private Resolver service for cross-premises DNS resolution with Azure Private DNS.
+-  For environments with Azure Firewall, consider using it as [DNS proxy](/azure/firewall/dns-settings).

 - You can link an Azure Private DNS zone to the virtual networks and use DNS Private Resolver service with DNS forwarding rule set also associated with the virtual networks:
   - For DNS queries generated in the Azure virtual network to resolve on-premises DNS names such as `corporate.contoso.com`, the DNS query is forwarded to the IP address of on-premises DNS servers specified in the rule set.